-A nucleophile can be any negative ion or any neutral molecule that has at least one unshared electron pair.
-Nucleophile is a substance that is very electropositive, therefore, like to interact with positive centers.
+A nucleophile is any negative ion or any neutral molecule that has at least one unshared electron pair.
+Nucleophile is a substance that is very electropositive, therefore, like to interact with positive centres.
 It can initiate reactions using the lone electron pair.
 For example, when a nucleophile reacts with an alkyl halide, the lone pair of the nucleophile attacks the carbon atom that bears the halogen.
-This carbon atom is partially positive charged due to the electronegativity difference between it and the halogen atom.
+This carbon atom has a partial positive charge due to the difference between the electronegativity values of this carbon and the halogen atom.
 After the nucleophile attaches to the carbon, the halogen leaves.
-This type of reaction is known as nucleophilic substitution reactions.
+We call this type of reactions as nucleophilic substitution reactions.

 What is Electrophile?

-Electrophiles may have a formal-positive charge, partial-positive charge, or a valance shell with incomplete octet.
-Electrophilic substitution and electrophilic addition reactions are initiated by electrophiles.
-In electrophilic substitution reaction, an electrophile displaces an atom or group in a compound.
-This is most seen in aromatic compounds.
-For example, this is the mechanisms by with a nitro group is attached to the benzene ring by displacing a hydrogen.
-In electrophilic addition reaction, a pi bond in a molecule is broken and a new sigma bond is formed between the molecule and the electrophile.
+Electrophiles may have a formal-positive charge, partial-positive charge, or a valance shell with an incomplete octet.
+Electrophilic substitution and electrophilic addition reactions are the two major reactions that electrophiles can initiate.
+In an electrophilic substitution reaction, an electrophile displaces an atom or group in a compound.
+We can see this incident mainly in aromatic compounds.
+For example, this is the mechanisms with a nitro group attaches to the benzene ring by displacing hydrogen.
+In electrophilic addition reaction, a pi bond in a molecule breaks down and a new sigma bond forms between the molecule and the electrophile.

-What is the difference between Nucleophile and Electrophile?
+What is the Difference Between Nucleophile and Electrophile?